nielsboecker/HoloRepository-HoloLens/HoloStorageConnector/README.md

 |`Author`|Author of the Hologram|

 ## Prefabs
-This package also provided some prefabs to save your development time, which could be found in Prefabs folder, include a Canvas for HoloLens app and a number pad for D3D type HoloLens app.
+This package also provided some prefabs to save your development time, which could be found in Prefabs folder.

 ## Demo scene
 <p align="center">